 Pineapple Curry or Gulai Nenas is often made with shrimps but variations with fish and salted fish do exist.
 Although the anglicized term for gulai is also curry, it is distinctly different from curry in that the spice mix for gulai normally consists of fresh chilies, turmeric, lemongrass, belachan (shrimp paste), and tamarind.
 In many cases, gulai tends to be hot, spicy, tangy, and not creamy like curries.
 It is definitely a Southeast Asian concoction.

 The tangy taste in Gulai Nenas comes from the pineapples.
 The coconut milk helps mellow out the sharp taste, making it irresistible.
 Be sure to have lots of steamed white rice available as this dish really whets one’s appetite.
-Do check out my other gulai recipe, Chicken Curry with Kaffir Lime Leaves.
+Do check out my other gulai recipe on this blog, Chicken Curry with Kaffir Lime Leaves.

 Belachan or shrimp paste is commonly found in Southeast Asian cuisine.
 It is made from fermented ground shrimp, sun dried, and cut into blocks.
 It varies in color from a pinkish grey to a dark chocolate brown.
 The kitchen should be well ventilated when using this ingredient as it has a very strong and potent flavor.
 Do buy the best quality you can find as a little of it goes a long way.